Patrick Smith was born in 1927 and died on January 26, 2014. He spent most of his adult life living in Merritt Island, Florida.

 In 1990, Florida PBS-TV released a documentary, "VISIONS OF NATURE, Patrick Smith's Florida," which portrays his work as a writer and his "on-the-site" research.

 In 2007 Panorama Studios released a documentary, "Patrick Smith's Florida, A SENSE OF PLACE," that has won several top film awards.By an act of the 2006 Florida Legislature, a section of a SR 520 running from East Merritt Island across the Banana River to Cocoa Beach, was named the Patrick D. Smith Causeway.

 ABOUT PATRICK SMITH FLORIDA BOOKS

 Here is a list of his books, including ones with Florida settings marked *:

-Enjoy this interview below where Patrick talks about his love for the people and places he chronicled in "A Land Remembered".
+Enjoy this interview above where Patrick talks about his love for the people and places he chronicled in "A Land Remembered".